OVagamundo/Flashcard-Heroes/Code/scripts_WindowManager.gd.md

 func _open_inspection_window(loc: LocationIdentifier, source_view: Control):
+	# This function handles opening ANY inspection window, which can be for a unit/item or a child (like an effect).
 	var window_type: StringName
 	var context: Dictionary
 	var instance: GachaBallInstance

+	# TDD-Compliant Logic:
+	# Case 1: The request has a LocationIdentifier.
+This is the primary, decoupled way to inspect a GachaBall.
 	if is_instance_valid(loc):
 		instance = GameManager.get_instance_from_location(loc)
 		if not is_instance_valid(instance):
+			# This is not an error if the slot is empty.
 			return

 		var def = instance.get_definition()
 		window_type = &"UnitInspection" if def.category == &"UNIT" else &"ItemInspection"
 		context = {"source_view": source_view, "instance": instance, "location": loc}

+	# Case 2: The source view itself has metadata for an inspection (e.g., an effect icon inside another window).
+	# This view does not have a LocationIdentifier.
 	elif source_view.has_meta("effect_definition"):
 		var effect_def = source_view.get_meta("effect_definition")
 		if effect_def == null: return